Sigmapoint/pl.sigmapoint.utils/README.md

 ## History

-It is a firs release
+It is a first release

 ## License